 - Prevent occupational accidents

-- Provide quality occupational safety & health programs
+- Provide quality occupational safety, health, and wellness programs

 The Champaign County Safety Council identifies potential and existing problems and has speakers inform our group about new techniques, products and services that are available.

 As a Champaign County Safety Council member your benefits are:

 - The latest information regarding safety techniques, products and services

 - Easy to use implementation tools